Novel Processing of Bioactive Inorganic Materials

 Lucideon expertise allows new elements to be included in products.

 The client was interested in novel routes for the formation of a crystalline phase with potential use in various bone-replacement scenarios.
 Although the target phase could be generated via conventional high temperature processing, the client was unhappy with the yield and product purity.
 A process was required that was high yielding, safer to conduct and was more sustainable.

-A review of the literature (undertaken using the World Ceramic Abstract service, run by Lucideon Limited) revealed aqueous sol-gel routes with potential.
-Using Lucideon’s expertise these procedures were adapted to allow new elements to be included in the product, meeting the client’s needs.
+A review of the literature (undertaken using Lucideon's World Ceramics Abstracts database) revealed aqueous sol-gel routes with potential.
+Using Lucideon’s expertise these procedures were adapted to allow new elements to be included in the product, meeting the client's needs.

 Lucideon undertook small-scale preparations and employed in-house analysis to show the required stoichiometry.
 Further investigation was conducted to determine the optimal temperature vs time profile for developing the target crystalline phase at high % yield.
 Lucideon demonstrated the robustness of the preparation and involved their in-house chemical engineering team to work with the client on scaling up the new process.

 Lucideon delivered a process that produced products of a higher quality, and in greater yields, with lower energy requirements and improved safety.

 The client gained confidence in a process that was both reproducible and scalable.
 They appreciated that they could rely on Lucideon supporting them - from scaling up the process to market launch.